-Exotically fragrant, supremely sippable Masala Chai Tea Latte is easy to make at home.
+Exotically fragrant, supremely sippable, low-sugar Masala Chai Tea Latte soothes a winter chill, cools the summer heat, and is easy to make at home.

-Yes, there are several spice in Masala Chai.
+So I recreated that right here for you and me!
+Head’s up, there are several spices in Masala Chai.
 That’s what makes it so fragrant and delicious.
 But it’s super simple to make.
 Just boil water and those spices.
+Of you don’t have all the spices on hand, you can still make it.
 But before I get to the recipe…

 How to Boil Water was an early Food Network show designed for the novice cook.